jadianes/olssen/README.md

 # An on-line Spectral Search server

-Our server provides a RESTful like API to perform **on-line spectral search** for proteomics spectral data.
-It is based on the [SpectraST](http://tools.proteomecenter.org/wiki/index.php?title=Software:SpectraST) algorith for spectral search and uses [PRIDE Cluster spectral libraries](http://wwwdev.ebi.ac.uk/pride/cluster/#/libraries).
+Our server provides a RESTful-like API to perform **on-line spectral search** for proteomics spectral data.
+It is based on the [SpectraST](http://tools.proteomecenter.org/wiki/index.php?title=Software:SpectraST) algorithm for spectral search and uses [PRIDE Cluster spectral libraries](http://wwwdev.ebi.ac.uk/pride/cluster/#/libraries).

-The server is buit for scalability and performance with big datasets.
-It executes over [Apache Spark](https://spark.apache.org/) clusters and it has a very simple deployment cycle (see next).
+The server is buit for scalability and performance working with big datasets.
+It uses [Flask](http://flask.pocoo.org/) and performs its spectral searches on [Apache Spark](https://spark.apache.org/) clusters.
+It has a very simple deployment cycle (see next).

 ## Quick start